Travel Man

-Travel Man is a British television travel documentary series, presented by Richard Ayoade and, since Series 10, Joe Lycett.
+Travel Man (also advertised as Travel Man: 48 Hours in...) is a British television travel documentary series, presented by Richard Ayoade and, since Series 10, Joe Lycett.

 Description

 The programme focuses on the presenter travelling to a popular city in each episode, accompanied by a celebrity guest, to provide viewers a potential itinerary for a two-day (48-hour) break.
 The series is characterised by a fast-paced format, consumer advice and light humour.

-In July 2019, Channel 4 announced that Ayoade would be leaving the show after the ninth series and would be replaced as host by comedian Joe Lycett.
+In July 2019, Channel 4 announced that sardonic Richard Ayoade would be leaving the show after the ninth series and would be replaced as host by comedian Joe Lycett.
 His first episode was broadcast on 27 December 2021.

 It is produced by North One Television for Channel 4.

 It is broadcast on SBS Television and SBS On Demand in Australia.

 Accolades

 The programme has been twice nominated in the Best Features category at the BAFTAs and won Best Factual Programme three years running at the RTS Midlands awards.